haskellcats/semantic-editor-combinators/README.md

 ]
 ```

-In the last example more than one thing was updated because of the use of
+In the last example more than one thing was updated because of the use of map.
-map.
-Actually you can make editors to target arbitrarily complex things.
-Here
+Actually you can make editors to target many things at once in an arbitrarily
-is a basic example which only modifies every nth item of a list.
+complex way.
+Here is a basic example which only modifies every nth item of a
+list.

 ```
 onEvery :: Int -> (a -> a) -> [a] -> [a]